 Bearwallow Mountain (8-3-17)

 Located just northeast of Hendersonville, outside the tiny crossroads community of Gerton, Bearwallow Mountain is a wonderful grass-covered bald which offers some amazing panoramic views from its summit.
-Rising to a humble elevation of 4,232' this peak isn't a giant but the eye-candy one is treated to at the top belies its modest verticality.
+Rising to a humble elevation of 4,232' this peak isn't a giant but the eye-candy one is treated to at the top belies its modest stature.
 It wasn't that long ago that Bearwallow was off-limits to hikers.
-All that changed in 2009, however, when the Carolina Mountain Land Conservancy (now Conserving Carolina) aquired a conservation easement of 81 acres on the mountain.
+All that changed in 2009, however, when the Carolina Mountain Land Conservancy (now Conserving Carolina) acquired a conservation easement of 81 acres on the mountain.
 Soon thereafter a one-mile trail was constructed from Bearwallow Mountain Road to the summit.
 The hike to the top is a bit strenuous but it's still suitable for just about anyone as the trail is well-maintained and not all that rugged.
 It's a perfect short dayhike for anyone in the area with a few hours to burn.

 I'd begin the hike from the small pull-off along Bearwallow Mountain Road.
 A warning though...this trail has quickly become quite popular and the few times I've visited pretty much all the parking has been taken with cars frequently lining both sides of the road far from the trailhead.
 That said, if you're planning on visiting on a sunny weekend I'd get an early start.
 The trailhead is well marked, beginning alongside the gated summit road at a large covered kiosk.
 The path wastes no time beginning its climb, it does after all have to gain nearly 600-feet and it only has a mile to do it in!
 Despite what some might find to be a fairly steep grade the trail is quite easy to travel.
 It's obvious that great care was taken in its construction and the hundreds of footfalls that befall it each weekend have made for a wide and fairly smooth path.
 Winding its way up the mountain the trail remains beneath a thick canopy of hardwoods for most of the way.
 Toward the top things get a bit rockier as the trail picks its way between some larger boulders before quickly breaking out onto the open summit fields.